Grand Theft Auto: The Trilogy – The Definitive Edition has arrived, with a surprisingly small wait between its launch and its release.

 The collection — which bundles together Grand Theft Auto III, Grand Theft Auto: Vice City and Grand Theft Auto: San Andreas — will launch on PS5, PS4, Xbox Series X, Xbox One, Nintendo Switch and PC by way of the Rockstar Games Launcher.

 The collection will debut on mobile devices within the first half of 2022 as well.
-A standalone version of GTA: San Andreas will launch on Xbox Game Pass on November 11, with a standalone version of GTA 3 hitting PlayStation Now on December 7.
-This would suggest the three games will also be sold separately at launch or at a later date.
+A standalone version of GTA: San Andreas has been released on Xbox Game Pass, with a standalone version of GTA 3 hitting PlayStation Now.

 Grand Theft Auto: The Trilogy trailer